fschambacht/fschambacht/README.md

 ### About me!

 <div align="justify">backend developer, mechanical engineer and retired military.
 Passionate about technology, software development and exact sciences.
-I have experience with teamwork, attention to detail, adaptation to change, and continuous learning.
-I would like to work in software development as a backend in projects with great technological impact.</div>
+Oriented to web development with an interest in developing scalable projects where I can contribute throughout the development cycle, applying agile SCRUM methodologies; I have done API Rest projects with NodeJS using express incorporating CRUD with databases like MongoDB, formed in JavaScript, Python and Java languages; With Java I developed applications with the OOP and CRUD paradigm with MySQL.
+In Front End I have developed static and dynamic pages with mobile first methodology using the technologies of semantic HTML, CSS with Grid and Flex and JavaScript.</div>

 ### Projects